stfc/PSyclone/doc/user_guide/psyir.rst

 Each PSyIR node provides several ways to interrogate the AST:

-Following the `parent` and `children` terminology, we define a node's `siblings` as the children of its parents.
+Following the `parent` and `children` terminology, we define a node's `siblings` as the children of its parent.
 Note that this definition implies that all nodes are their own siblings.

 .. automethod:: psyclone.psyir.nodes.Node.siblings